Upper seminar "Theoretical computer science

 Clearing Restarting Automata

 Restarting automata were introduced as a model for analysis by reduction, which is a linguistically motivated method for checking correctness of a sentence.
 We propose a new restricted version of restarting automata called clearing restarting automata with a very simple definition but with interesting properties with respect to their possible applications.
 Although clearing restarting automata recognize even some non-context-free languages, they do not recognize all context-free languages.
-Therefore we introduce also an extended model, called the delta-clearing restarting automata, which is able to recognize all context-free languages.
+Therefore we also introduce an extended model, called the delta-clearing restarting automata, which is able to recognize all context-free languages.
 We also mention some open problems and possible directions of the future research in this area.

-Mittwoch, 9.11.2011, 14:00 Uhr, Raum WA1318: Martin Lange (Uni Kassel)
+Wednesday, 9.11.2011, 14:00, Room WA1318: Martin Lange (Uni Kassel)

 Size-Change Termination and Emptiness for Alternating Parity Automata